 PURPOSE

-The purpose of honors programs at the University of North Carolina at Charlotte shall be to identify the creative, imaginative, and/or exceptional student, and to encourage and recognize the development of each student's potential.
+The purpose of honors programs at UNC Charlotte shall be to identify the creative, imaginative, and/or exceptional student and to encourage and recognize the development of each student's potential.
 Honors programs emphasize UNC Charlotte's mission as an urban research university and provide instructional and undergraduate research experiences for honors students.
 Honors programs shall be adaptable and open to all students who can justify participation.

 HONORS RECOGNITION

-On recommendation of the proper instructional faculty and examining committee, and in adherence with the standards formulated by the Honors Council, the honors candidate shall be graduated with Honors in ________________ (e.g., Chemistry).
+On recommendation of the proper instructional honors faculty and examining committee, and in adherence with the standards formulated by the Honors Council, the honors candidate shall be graduated with Honors in ________________ (e.g., Chemistry).
 Recognition of such distinction shall be given during the commencement ceremonies and shall be noted on the student's permanent record.

 GUIDELINES FOR HONORS PROGRAMS AND GRADUATION WITH HONORS